rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

-# Myths of Ontology Development & their Applications:
+# Myths of Ontology Development & Use:
-**_Correcting Misinformation for Users and Developers of Ontologies_**
+**_Correcting Misinformation for Users and Developers of Ontologies_** If you find value in my work and this information, [please support here](https://goget.fund/2IjdMNU).

 ## 1. The Myth of Mappings.